 The reality had hit.
 I had been in a police car but I hadn’t killed the lady out buying milk.
 I had tried to kill myself.
 I had got lost but I probably hadn’t telepathically called mum, it was more likely that the phone ripped off the wall with hundreds of wires all tangled and broken was actually in working order, but I had hallucinated it off the wall.
 I remember calling ‘mum, mum, mum’ to no response.
 I had, at the time, realised that day break was coming and that if I crashed my car someone else might get hurt.
 So I called for help.
 I wasn’t a Mario Kart character.
 I had been taken to hospital to have my arm stitched up from slashing it with scissors before leaving Will’s, hopefully I’d bleed out and it would be over.
 But I wasn’t dead.
 I was a mess.

-The author of this piece, who uses the pseudonym Kathryn, has experienced many mental health issues throughout her life but now describes herself as happy, well and loving life.
+The author of this piece has experienced many mental health issues throughout her life but now describes herself as happy, well and loving life.

 She wants us to let you know that, although experiences like this can be horrific to endure, recovery is possible.
-Having now processed the many episodes the book The Bench describes (you’ll see more appear here in time), Kathryn feels a strong sense of self and a huge gratitude for life itself.
+Having now processed the many episodes the book Search for Still Water describes (you’ll see more appear here in time), she feels a strong sense of self and a huge gratitude for life itself.

 She wants to tell you this:

-“You can recover, you can get through it and life will become ever more beautiful as you journey through the recovery process.
-Take care all.“
+“You can recover, you can get through it and life will become ever more beautiful as you journey through the recovery process.“